 The start of the match had already been delayed by more than 30 minutes because of fan trouble both inside and outside the stadium.

-Inside the ground, before kick-off, a Serbian hooligan wearing a black balaclava climbed onto a tall plexiglass fence separating fans from the pitch, used a wire cutter to slice apart a protective net and threw flares in the direction of the north stand, where Italian supporters were seated.
+Inside the ground, before kick-off, a Serbian hooligan wearing a black balaclava climbed onto the tall plexiglass fence at the front of the away stand, used a wire cutter to slice apart a protective net and threw flares in the direction of the north stand, where Italian supporters were seated.

 That masked hooligan was Ivan Bogdanov, one of the leading members of Crvena Zvezda’s Ultra Boys hooligan group.